 Puppets, People and Sets

 Working closely with our partnering studios we are continuing work on stop-motion projects.
-The House, our animated series with Netflix is currently being worked on from home with restricted numbers of people on set for the set build.
-We also have another, smaller scale stop-motion project in production and delivering soon.
+The House, our animated series with Netflix is currently being worked on remotely with restricted numbers of people on set.
+We also have several other, large scale commercial stop-motion projects in production and delivering soon.
 Check out some stop-motion inspiration below.

 Jack Cunningham | Hometree